6 Facts You Probably Did Not Know About Fixed Deposits

 Normally, corporate (non-banking finance companies) FDs offer higher interest rates than bank FDs, wherein their benefits are almost the similar to bank FDs.
 Thus, you can optimise your returns from fixed deposits by investing in corporate FDs.

 The interest you earn from FDs falls under income from other sources for income tax purposes.
 Hence, it's fully taxable.
-Banks deduct tax at source or TDS if you earn more than ₹40,000 in interest from a bank in a financial year.
-For senior citizens, this limit is ₹50,000.
+Financial institutions deduct tax at source or TDS if you earn more than ₹5000 in interest in a financial year.
+For senior citizens, this limit is ₹1,00,000.
 The following are a few essential points about TDS:

 To know more about your FD returns, use Shriram Fixed Deposit Calculator.